Prepare to mix mountain magic with mouthwatering whisky on this tour through the Cairngorms and Speyside.

 Loch Morlich - A 300 metre high, freshwater loch with sandy beaches.
 Loch Morlich is as unique as it is bonnie.

-Cairngorms National Park - The area boasts four out of five of the UK’s highest mountains.
-What’s more is there’s a lot of gorgeous flora and fauna.
+Cairngorms National Park - Examine the landscapes of an area that boasts four out of five of the UK’s highest mountains.

 This is your chance to experience an inspirational blend of Scottish sights and flavours.